mholtkamp/octave/Documentation/Lua/Nodes/3D/Audio3D.md

  - Ret: `number radius` Inner radius
 ---
 ### SetOuterRadius
 Set the outer radius.
 The outer radius defines the distance away from the node at which the sound can't be heard anymore.
-Volume will increase when moving from the outer radius distance to the inner radis distance.
+Volume will increase when moving from the outer radius distance to the inner radius distance.

 Sig: `Audio3D:SetOuterRadius(radius)`
  - Arg: `number radius` Outer radius
 ---
 ### GetOuterRadius
-Set the outer radius.
+Get the outer radius.
 The outer radius defines the distance away from the node at which the sound can't be heard anymore.
-Volume will increase when moving from the outer radius distance to the inner radis distance.
+Volume will increase when moving from the outer radius distance to the inner radius distance.

-Sig: `radius = Audio3D:SetOuterRadius()`
+Sig: `radius = Audio3D:GetOuterRadius()`
  - Ret: `number radius` Outer radius
 ---
 ### SetVolume
-Set the volume multipler.
+Set the volume multiplier.

 Sig: `Audio3D:SetVolume(volume)`
  - Arg: `number volume` Volume
 ---
 ### GetVolume
-Get the volume multipler.
+Get the volume multiplier.

 Sig: `volume = Audio3D:GetVolume()`
  - Ret: `number volume` Volume
 ---
 ### SetPitch
-Set the pitch mulitpler.
+Set the pitch multiplier.

 Sig: `Audio3D:SetPitch(pitch)`
  - Arg: `number pitch` Pitch